-- Functional structure
+- Functional hierarchy (business function)

-- Geographic divisions
+- Geographic divisions (areas or regions of operations)

-Note on Starbucks Coffee’s Organizational Structure
+Development of Starbucks Coffee’s Corporate Structure

 - Claver-Cortes, E., Pertusa-Ortega, E. M., & Molina-Azorín, J. F. (2012).
 Characteristics of organizational structure relating to hybrid competitive strategy.
 Journal of Business Research, 65(7), 993-1002.